hanslhansl/loop-to-constant/README.md

 # loop-to-constant
-This repository provides an algorithm for transforming certain for loops into equivalent code with constant time complexity.
+This repository provides an algorithm for optimizing certain for loops by transforming them into equivalent code with constant time complexity.
 Currently, it can parse Python code and output the transformed code in Python and C++.
 ## Motivation
 Both in mathematics